json-api/json-api/format/index.md

 request.
 Servers **MUST** ignore all other parameters for the `application/vnd.api+json` in `Accept` and `Content-Type` headers.

+> Note: These requirements may allow future versions of this specification to support an extension mechanism based upon the `ext` media type parameter.

 ## Document Structure <a href="#document-structure" id="document-structure" class="headerlink"></a>

 This section describes the structure of a JSON API document, which is identified